MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/copilot-explain.md

 To use Copilot to explain code in the **Sources** tool:

 1. Open a web page that contains the source code you want to explain.
-For example, in a new window or tab, open the [TODO app](https://microsoftedge.github.io/Demos/demo-to-do/) demo page.
+For example, open the [TODO app](https://microsoftedge.github.io/Demos/demo-to-do/) demo page in a new window or tab.

 1. To open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press **Ctrl+Shift+I** (Windows, Linux) or **Command+Option+I** (macOS).
 DevTools opens.